Bixby, Oklahoma: Government

+Bixby has a council/city manager form of government.

+As of 2022, the mayor is Brian Guthrie and the vice mayor is Paul Blair.

 Education

 Bixby Public Schools are in the Bixby School District.
-There are nine schools in the district, including Bixby High School, Bixby 9th Grade Center, Bixby Middle School for 7th through 8th, Bixby North Intermediate, Bixby Central Intermediate, Bixby East Intermediate, Bixby East Elementary, Bixby North Elementary, Bixby Central Elementary and upcoming Bixby West Intermediate and Elementary.
+There are nine schools in the district including Bixby High School, Bixby 9th Grade Center, Bixby Middle School for 7th through 8th, Bixby North Intermediate, Bixby Central Intermediate, Bixby East Intermediate, Bixby East Elementary, Bixby North Elementary, Bixby Central Elementary and upcoming Bixby West Intermediate and Elementary.

 For the 2011 school year, there were approximately 5,000 students.

 Media

 Newspaper

-Bixby has one newspaper, the Bixby Bulletin.
-The paper is published every Thursday.
-It is owned by Community Publishers, a newspaper and Internet publisher and commercial printer that serves Oklahoma, Missouri, and Arkansas.
+At one time Bixby had one newspaper, the Bixby Bulletin.
+The paper was published every Thursday.
+It was owned by Community Publishers, a newspaper and Internet publisher and commercial printer which served Oklahoma, Missouri, and Arkansas.

 Television

 Cox Communications Cable channel 24.3 is the Bixby Government-access television (GATV) cable TV municipal information channel.
-It displays, among other things, information about the city government, city council meeting, upcoming events, and general information about the city.
+Among other things, it displays information about the city government, city council meeting, upcoming events, and general information about the city.
 The channel also features local sports and weather reports.

 Communications

-Bixby Telephone Company, commonly known as BTC Broadband, is a well-known company in the Bixby community, and has been providing internet services since 1993 and telephone services since 1914.
-BTC Broadband is one of the first companies in Oklahoma to offer a gigabit connection over fiber optic cables to select neighborhoods.
+Bixby Telephone Company, commonly known as BTC Broadband, is a well-known company in the Bixby community and has been providing internet services since 1993 and telephone services since 1914.
+It is one of the first companies in Oklahoma to offer a gigabit connection over fiber optic cables to select neighborhoods.
 In addition to adding fiber optic support to existing neighborhoods, BTC Broadband is active in working with local developers to ensure select areas are pre-installed with fiber optic support.

 Cultural references

 Bixby has been used as the setting for at least two popular works of fiction.
 The best-selling novel Tex (1979) by S.E.
 Hinton tells the story of its title character, a troubled teen in rural Bixby.
 The 1982 film adaption, starring Matt Dillon, was filmed on location and features the Bixby High School as well as various other locations around the town.
-Also, the Midnighters trilogy (begun in 2004) by Scott Westerfeld tells the supernatural story of a group of five Bixby High School students.
+The Midnighters trilogy (begun in 2004) by Scott Westerfeld is a supernatural story about a group of five Bixby High School students.